ATTENTION: PLEASE READ CAREFULLY

 It is safe to come to our Cook County Health locations.
 It is important that you prioritize your health by staying on top of your regular visits and checkups.
-Cook County Health also offers telehealth appointments as an option depending on your health care needs.
-Talk with your provider to see if a telehealth visit is an option for you.

 Your mask should cover your nose and your mouth and rest under your chin.
 It should not be hanging around your neck or arm or under your nose.
 Avoid touching the mask while using it.
 To remove the mask, remove it from behind the ears and do not touch the front of the mask.

 To protect our patients and staff, visitors are not permitted at Cook County Health locations, except in cases that have been pre-approved by a Cook County Health manager including:

 Critically ill and end-of-life care patients.
 Some patients may have a limited number of visitors as determined by hospital administration and must remain in the room during the visit.

 Elective and same day surgical patients – caregiver or escort allowed due to the administration of anesthesia to a patient.

 Pediatric patients accompanied by a parent or legal guardian.

 Labor and delivery patients may have a spouse or significant other with them.